Cisco Headset 520 Series

 The inline controller is also available with a USB-C connector.

-You can connect a second headset to the Cisco Headset 530 Series with the Cisco Headset 530 Series Y Trainer Cable.
+You can connect a second headset to the Cisco Headset 530 Series with the Cisco Headset 530 Series Y-trainer Cable.
 See Connect and Use the Cisco Headset 530 Series Y Trainer Cable for more information.

 If you have headset firmware release 2.3(1) or later, you can maintain call control through your Cisco Headset 530 Series when you switch between soft clients.
 For example, you can mute a call on the Webex app (version 41.8 or later) and answer an incoming Cisco Jabber call (version 14.1 or later) through the Jabber UI.
 Once the Jabber call is complete, you can resume your Webex call and retain call control through your headset.